Section I – Food and Nutrition Programs/Services

 Senior Transportation Services

 The Arlington Council on Aging (COA) provides a number of transportation services for residents ages 60 or older.
-The COA Van, a handicapped-accessible van, provides transportation for Arlington seniors from their homes to COA-related activities and/or to medical appointments at designated facilities.
+The COA Van, a handicapped-accessible van, provides transportation for Arlington seniors from their homes to COA-related activities and/or to medical appointments.
 Arlington seniors may also use the Dial-A-Ride Taxi program, which provides transportation anywhere in Arlington.
 Both programs provide transportation at a nominal cost.
-Additionally, the COA manages several grant programs which provide transportation subsidies for medical appointments, including Sanborn Foundation, which provides free transportation for cancer patients to/from medical appointments.
+Additionally, the COA manages several grant programs which provide transportation subsidies for medical appointments, including Sanborn Foundation, which provides free transportation for Arlington Residents to/from cancer-related appointments.
 For more information, please visit arlingtonma.gov/coa or call the COA at 781-316-3400.

 Eligibility Guidelines: 1) must be an Arlington senior, and 2) meet program/income guidelines.